cculianu/Fulcrum/README.md

     `$ contrib/build/build.sh windows master`

+The first argument to the script is the platform to build (in this case `windows`).
+The second argument to the script is a git `branch` or `tag` to build.
+Two `.exe` files will be generated, `Fulcrum.exe` and `FulcrumAdmin.exe`, which will appear in `dist/win` after the build process is completes.

-3. You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable:
+- *Note:* You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable:

     `$ GIT_REPO=https://github.com/myusername/MyFulcrumFork contrib/build/build.sh windows master`

     `$ GIT_REPO=$(pwd) contrib/build/build.sh windows master`

-The first argument to the script is the platform to build (in this case `windows`).
-The second argument to the script is a git `branch` or `tag` to build.

-Two `.exe` files will be generated, `Fulcrum.exe` and `FulcrumAdmin.exe` which will appeare in `dist/win` after the build process is completes.

 ### Building a static executable for Linux